stephenserjeant/sounds-of-bears/index.md

-# The Sounds of BEARS

-The Bright Extragalactic ALMA Redshift Survey, or BEARS, is a wonderful project for all these reasons, blah blah.
+# The Bright Extragalactic ALMA Redshift Survey, BEARS

+The Bright Extragalactic ALMA Redshift Survey, or BEARS, is a observational campaign on the [https://almascience.eso.org/](Atacama Large Millimetre Array (ALMA)) to measure the redshifts of the brightest submillimetre galaxies on the Southern sky, discovered by the Herschel Space Observatory.
+So far we have measured secure (e.g. two-line) spectroscopic redshifts for 71 submillimetre galaxies in the [https://www.h-atlas.org/](Herschel ATLAS) South Galactic Pole field, which we published in [https://ui.adsabs.harvard.edu/abs/2022MNRAS.511.3017U/abstract](Urquhart et al. 2022, BEARS paper I), and the continuum photometry will be published in Bendo et al. MN submitted (BEARS paper II).
+The emission line properties of the bright Herschel-selected galaxies in South Galactic Pole will soon be published in Hagimoto et al. 2022 (BEARS paper III).

+# The sounds of BEARS

-It's important for astronomy to become more accessible, so we've used the sonoUno package developed by the REINFORCE project to sonify some of our ALMA data.
+It's important for astronomy to become more accessible, so we've used the [https://www.sonouno.org.ar/](sonoUno) package developed by the [https://www.reinforceeu.eu/](REINFORCE) project to sonify some of our ALMA data.
 This page shows you what we've done, and walks you through how you can do it for yourself.

 # Going from CARTA to sonoUno